BIRTH OF A NEW EARTH CURRICULUM FOR CONSCIOUS PROCREATION

 Jeanice is a trained doula and an independent childbirth educator with expertise in the healing and prevention of prenatal and birth trauma.
 She is an international speaker, a TV and radio show host, and the creator of the Birth of a New Earth curriculum.

-Jeanice is a also a certified Jin Shin instructor and practitioner with seven years of experience using subtle energy medicine for the resolution of primal shock and trauma.
+Jeanice is a also a certified Jin Shin instructor and practitioner with nine years of experience using subtle energy medicine for the resolution of primal shock and trauma.
 Jeanice has studied in-depth the impact that early trauma has on the human mind/body system, and, in particular, the ways in which prenatal and birth trauma effect the development of the fetal nervous system and brain.
 Through her own personal life experience, in combination with several years of intense training with Dr. Stephanie Mines (http://tara-approach.org), Jeanice has come to a deep understanding of how early overwhelming experiences can influence one’s health and personality throughout life and can cause a variety of disorders later in life including, but not limited to, repetitive relationship problems, chronic health issues, drug and alcohol addiction, uncontrollable violence and criminal behavior, chemical imbalances in the brain, fertility issues, severe depression, and an inability to lead a joyful, healthy life.

 Jeanice offers birth trauma healing and counseling, doula support, educational seminars and teacher trainings, as well as workshops and programs designed especially for men.
 She can be reached via email at email@example.com.